2025–26 UEFA Women's Champions League

-The 2025–26 UEFA Women's Champions League is the 25th edition of the European women's club football championship organised by UEFA, and the 17th edition since being rebranded as the UEFA Women's Champions League.
-It started on 30 July 2025 and will end with the final on 22–24 May 2026.
-This is the first season under a new format, which have 18 participating teams, playing six games each against different opponents in a league phase, all in a joint group.
+The 2025–26 UEFA Women's Champions League was the 25th edition of the European women's club football championship organised by UEFA, and the 17th edition since being rebranded as the UEFA Women's Champions League.
+It started on 30 July 2025 and ended with the final on 23 May 2026.
+This was the first season under a new format, which had 18 participating teams, playing six games each against different opponents in a league phase, all in a joint group.
+The winners automatically qualified for the 2026–27 UEFA Women's Champions League league phase, the 2027 FIFA Women's Champions Cup semi-finals and the 2028 FIFA Women's Club World Cup.
+Video assistant referee (VAR) was used from the league phase onwards.

-The Ullevaal Stadion in Oslo will host the final.
-Video Assistant Referee (VAR) will be used from the League Phase onwards.
+The Ullevaal Stadion in Oslo hosted the final.
+Barcelona won the match 4–0 against OL Lyonnes for their fourth title.

+Arsenal were the defending champions, but were eliminated by OL Lyonnes in the semi-finals.

 Association team allocation

-The association ranking based on the UEFA women's country coefficients is used to determine the number of participating teams for each association:
+The association ranking based on the UEFA women's country coefficients was used to determine the number of participating teams for each association: